|◄ OCTOBER ►|

 ▲Saturday, October 21

-Oct 21: The North Korean government announces that it has established its temporary seat of government in Sinuiju, located just across the Yalu River from Antung, China.
+Oct 21: North Korea announces temporary capital in Sinuiju.
+The North Korean government announces that it has established its temporary seat of government in Sinuiju, located just across the Yalu River from Antung, China.
 This coincides with reports of increased massing of an estimated 250,000 Chinese troops along the border.
-American officials believe that the troop movement reflect’s China’s intention to defend the border, and that the Chinese are not preparing to cross it into North Korea.
+American officials believe that the troop movement reflect’s China’s intention to defend the border, and that the Chinese are not preparing to cross into North Korea.
 In Tokyo.
 Gen. Douglas MacArthur predicts that “the war is very definitely coming to an end shortly.

-Oct 21: The former emperor Bao Dai, the President of the French Indochina quasi-independent State of Vietnam, finally arrives in Vietnam from a three and a half long holiday in Cannes, where he has picked up the nickname, “the night club emperor”.
+Oct 21: Vietnam head of state returns from lengthy holiday in France.
+The former emperor Bao Dai, the President of the French Indochina quasi-independent State of Vietnam, finally arrives in Vietnam from a three and a half long holiday in Cannes, where he has picked up the nickname, “the night club emperor”.
 Thus far, he has shown almost no interest in Vietnam.
-His continued absence, despite the military catastrophes taking place in his country, has irritated French authorities, angered the French public, and made him even less popular — if that were possible — back in Vietnam.
+His continued absence, despite the military catastrophes taking place in his country, has irritated French authorities, angered the French public, and made him even less popular — if that were possible — back home in Vietnam.
 Before departing Paris, he declares that he is returning “to be at the side of my people,” but his disinterest remains undiminished.
 His plane bypasses Saigon, the capital, and flies directly to the mountain resort city of Dalat.

-Oct 21: The Studebaker Corporation of South Bend, Indiana, presents its 1951 line consisting of two models: the venerable Champion and the larger Commander.
+Oct 21: Studebaker reveals 1951 models.
+The Studebaker Corporation of South Bend, Indiana, presents its 1951 line consisting of two models: the venerable Champion and the larger Commander.
 Body styles don’t change that much for 1951.
 Studebaker was the first car manufacturer to debut fresh new body styles after the war, while its competitors were still making do with tweaked 1942 designs.
-Consequently, Studebaker designs were still fresh.
-So styling changes are limited to both models getting one-piece windshields and an updasted bullet-nosed “spinner” front grille.
+Consequently, Studebaker designs were still relatively fresh.
+Styling changes are limited to both models getting one-piece windshields and an updated bullet-nosed “spinner” front grille.
 Studebaker spent most of its money developing a new 120 horsepower V-8 engine for the Commander.
 The Champion retains its 85 horsepower six.
 The Champion comes in three trim levels and five body styles including a convertible, and starts at $1,612 (about $16,550 today) for a two-door sedan, and tops out at $2,106 ($21,600 today) for the convertible in Regal trim.
-The larger Commander is available in five body styles including a convertible for $2,329 ($23,900 today) and a top-of-the-line style four-door with a longer wheelbase they call the Land Cruiser (not to be confused with the SUV’s of later decades) for $2,156 ($22,100 today).
+The larger Commander is available in five body styles, including a convertible, for $2,329 ($23,900 today) and a top-of-the-line four-door with a longer wheelbase they call the Land Cruiser (not to be confused with the SUV’s of later decades) for $2,156 ($22,100 today).
 The new Studebakers will show up in dealerships early next month.

 ▲Sunday, October 22